IMPORTANT READ BEFORE INSTALLING Cork Flooring

 4. Install Cork Floor – First course

-To piece the first course together, lift one plank off the floor at an angle, slide
+To piece the first course together, lift one plank off the floor at an angle of 45 degree, slide

 its end into the end of another plank and gently press down until the tongue and the groove click together.
 Continue joining planks end to end until the first course is complete.
 If you need to cut the last piece to length, use a jigsaw guided by a clamped straightedge.